junxit/us-congress-bills-110/bill.md

 ## § 15.
 State grants for certain projects

 Section 1252 of the Public Health Service Act (42 U.S.C.
-300d–52) is amended in the section heading by striking “demonstration” .
+300d–52) is amended in the section heading by striking “demonstration”.